-Foreign Exchange Management Act is a law that regulates the inflow and outflow of foreign exchange in India.
+Foreign Exchange Management Act is a law that Test to open in same popup regulates the inflow and outflow of foreign exchange in India.
 Apart from the principle Act, there are various rules, regulations, notifications, circulars etc. issued vide powers given under the Act.
 Oftentimes, in many cases, the person or parties to the transaction may not be aware of these provisions and commit unintentional contravention.

 Compounding refers to the process of voluntarily admitting the contravention, pleading guilty and seeking redressal.